META error documentation link https://developers.facebook.com/documentation/business-messaging/whatsapp/support/error-codes

 There’s a mismatch in the number of variables

-The template name or language is incorrect
+The template name or language is wrong

 Whenever this error shows up, review the structure of the approved template and compare it line by line with the JSON you sent.